yusufozkuttas/DSA210/README.md

 3. **Evaluate Market Dynamics During Crises**
    Identify whether Bitcoin’s response to global uncertainty has evolved in recent years compared to gold.

----

 ## Motivation

-Global markets often react sharply to political instability, wars, and global uncertainty.
+Global markets often react to political instability, wars, and global uncertainty.
 Gold is historically known as a stable store of value, while Bitcoin’s role as a potential “digital gold” is still being debated.

-Understanding how these assets react to **geopolitical stress** provides valuable information for:
+Understanding how these assets react to geopolitical stress provides valuable information for:
-- **Investors**, seeking portfolio hedging strategies.
+Investors, seeking portfolio hedging strategies.
-- **Economists**, analyzing market psychology and capital flow.
+**Economists, analyzing market psychology and capital flow.
-- **Policy-makers**, assessing how global shocks impact new financial systems.
+**Policy-makers, assessing how global shocks impact new financial systems.

-This project merges **macroeconomic theory and modern data analytics** to provide a quantitative view of these relationships.
+This project merges macroeconomic theory and modern data analytics to provide a quantitative view of these relationships.

 ---